dijasila/Atomic-Simulation-Recipees/README.md

 =========================
 Recipes for Atomic Scale Materials Research.

-Collection of a wide range of python recipes (scripts) for common (and not so common) tasks perfomed in atomic scale materials research that (are supposed to) just work!
+Collection of python recipes that just work(!) for common (and not so common) tasks perfomed in atomic scale materials research that.
 These tasks include relaxation of structures, calculating ground states, calculating band structures, calculating dielectric functions and so on.

 Requirements
 ------------